Care and Training

 Puppy wants to please and imitate his or her owner.
 He enjoys learning and communicating.
 It is up to the owner to give direction and be a role model.
 Negative training such as yelling or any physical pain makes puppy fearful and confused.
 The best thing to do is to keep all personal items out of reach of puppy, including wires and items on counter until puppy is fully trained to only touch his own toys.
 Food will always be tempting to dogs, so plan to always keep food out of reach.

 Other good training books: The Dog Listener / How to Behave So Your Dog Behaves/ Living with Kids and Dogs Without Losing Your Mind by Coleen Pelar /The Puppy Primer /Puppy Training: Owner's Week-By-Week Training Guide by Charlotte Schwartz are other good training books.
-We also love: The Art of Raising a Puppy by the Monks of New Skete.
+We also love: The Perfect Puppy in 7 Days.

 For those who like videos:

-Feed 3x a day according to directions on bag.
-Because it is rich in nutrients, you will be feeding less LA food than other brands.
-This means less poop to scoop!
 If stools are too soft, it could be you are feeding too much.
-Start with least recommended amount on bag for day and divide by 3 for 3 feedings per day.
+Start with least recommended amount on bag and divide by 3 for 3 feedings per day.
 Gradually increase if puppy still seems hungry.

 Should your puppy develop an upset stomach and soft stools during his first few days with you, do not be alarmed.
-This is normal and his body’s response to being stressed.
-Being removed from mom and litter mates, traveling, and possibly having a change in food can all contribute to this issue.
+This is normal and his body’s response to being stressed due to missing liter mates.
 Pure canned pumpkin (not pumpkin pie filling) can quickly and easily help this problem, one tablespoon mixed in with each meal.
 You may want to have some on hand just in case you need it.

 A dog’s digestive system can be sensitive to changes in food.
 You can give her a bit of human food to get them used to it such as chopped chicken, beef, carrots, salmon, apple, eggs.
 Best to give a little at first as some dogs can be sensitive to some foods and any type of new change can upset a dog’s stomach.
-Adding a bit of dog healthy human food and changing dog food formula, such as wild fowl to bison, adds a bit of joy to a dog’s eating experience.
 Some foods, such as some nuts and chocolate, should never be given to a dog.
 Items that can’t be fully chewed can sometimes get stuck in their intestines.
-Make sure to check each food before introducing for dog friendliness.

 The SPCA has a list online of both foods and plants that can act as poison to dogs.
 Dogs are also very sensitive to chemicals.
 Consider using natural methods to treat your lawn and insect control.
 Read this for study linking lawn pesticides to cancer.
 Pesticides can also weaken their immune system.

 Keep fresh Drinking water available at all times.
 Add a teaspoon of Apple Cider Vinegar to help prevent UTIs as well as prevent fleas from being attracted to your dog.
-In addition, excellent nutrition and finding foods with no recalls (which usually means poisons were found in the food) helps keep all parasites at bay.
-We highly recommend LA foods for this reason and many others.
+I

 Provide your puppy with lots of hard chew toys, such as bully sticks or porky puff chews from LA to help keep their teeth clean.
 We do not recommend rawhide or commercial dental chews due to the amount of preservatives and other artificial ingredients.
 Give your dog a daily Dental Treat from LA for added protection.
 See nutritional page for ordering.Your pup’s teeth should be brushed once per week.
 Again, as with all grooming activities it is important to acclimate your pup to this type of handling.
 Remember – patience and rewards are key.